leesangjun1903/Medical-AI/README.md

 - Generative Adversarial Networks for Image Super-Resolution: A Survey
 - Hitchhiker's Guide to Super-Resolution: Introduction and Recent Advances
 - Diffusion Models, Image Super-Resolution And Everything: A Survey
+- (Video Super Resolution Based on Deep Learning: A comprehensive survey)
 ### GAN models
 - SRGAN
 - ESRGAN